joannsnover/symbiostock/README.md

 <h3>Symbiostock is currently in the testing phase. </h3>

-You will notice many features you would like added.
+You will notice you may want more features added.
 This is open source.
 It can be added!
 Please get more PHP developers involved in the project.
 I will add the most important features as they are agreed upon.
 For now, what we have is "base functionality" sufficient to a good start in testing.

 <em>The Symbiostock community has blossomed</em>, and its very helpful to new users and people not greatly familiar with wordpress and direct selling of their work.
 Over the course of time please work together develop a Symbiostock <em>"Best Practice" and "Model Site"</em> standard together.
 Please share design strategies, child themes, and other useful things that will make the Symbiostock network successful.